Downgrade 4.2 Sharded Cluster to 4.0

 Re-enable the balancer.

-Once the downgrade of sharded cluster components is complete, connect to the mongos
+Once the downgrade of sharded cluster components is complete, connect to the mongos and restart the balancer.

 sh.startBalancer();

-To verify that the balancer is enabled, run sh.getBalancerState()
+To verify that the balancer is enabled, run sh.getBalancerState():

 sh.getBalancerState()